xCounsel/adminpays/_projects/conferences.md

 The courses, trainings and educational process are integral part of any legal practice.
 In part, in collaboration with Legal Academy together, we have prepared a number of training videos on legal issues of domain names disputes in Russia, e.g.:

 ### [Foreign plaintiffs in Russian domain disputes](https://lfacademy.ru/course/2232751){:.no-mark-external}
 Discover, what foreign companies and for what domains sued in Russian courts?
 Who where successful and for what reasons?
 You can answers on these questions and get other facts.
-For example, the plaintiffs from the USA are more sucessful than the plaintiffs from Germany.
+For example, the plaintiffs from the USA are more sucessful than the plaintiffs from Germany.<br/>
 ![RU](https://github.com/madebybowtie/FlagKit/raw/master/Assets/PNG/RU.png?raw=true) _published at [Legal Academy](https://legalacademy.ru/course/2232751) in 2019_

 ### [Registrars and disputes](https://lfacademy.ru/course/2658206){:.no-mark-external}
 Find out, what the roles the reigstrars play in Russian legal battles, and why the courts do not recognize them liable in respect to domain disputes.
-Also, this video explains the legal status of a registrar as an information intermediary, what they do to avoid be a defendant and found liable (as a defendant and/or an information intermediary).
+Also, this video explains the legal status of a registrar as an information intermediary, what they do to avoid be a defendant and found liable (as a defendant and/or an information intermediary).<br/>
 ![RU](https://github.com/madebybowtie/FlagKit/raw/master/Assets/PNG/RU.png?raw=true) _published at [Legal Academy](https://lfacademy.ru/course/2658206) in 2019_